hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-projects/overview.md

 The workspace is meant to host **all custom software and data** for the group related scope, e.g. for a research group.

 A project can be applied for the following disk space sizes free of charge:

 - **1 TB**, default size
 - 5 TB for groups and
 - 10 TB for data intensive projects with justification

 - Additional space can be purchased for **50CHF per TB per year**

+Projects by default are located under `/storage/projects`.
+On special request and additional charges projects can ask for an independent fileset for elevated security requirements which also can enable backup on separated tapes.

 All projects are only accessible by the members of the above described user lists.
 Snapshots and backups provide possibility to recover accidentally modified or deleted data.